 After several decades of traipsing through life gathering a treasure chest of story fodder, my torrid on-again-off-again love affair with words is on again.
 This time, for keeps.

 Lost For Words essentially offers spirited true stories and explores advanced realms of health, healing and spirit.
-I have also decided to share a few snippets of my ‘epic’ healing journey that followed a traumatic chain of events in the 1980s that crushed me to a pulp, culminating in a ‘dark passage of the soul.’
+I have also decided to share a few snippets of my ‘epic’ healing journey that followed a traumatic chain of events in the 1980s that culminated in a ‘dark passage of the soul.’
 (You can access an overview here:

 I now believe there is always a light at the end of the tunnel if you know where to look and hope that my story serves to help others find their elusive light and embrace life once again.